Clemensia albata

 Clemensia albata, the little white lichen moth, is a moth of the family Erebidae.
 It was described by Alpheus Spring Packard in 1864.
 It is found in eastern North America, west across boreal Canada to south-eastern British Columbia.
 The range extends along the Pacific Coast south to Monterey Bay in west-central California.
 The habitat consists of moist forests, including coastal rainforests, oak woodlands and mixed hardwood forests.

 The length of the forewings is 10–11 mm.
-The forewings are pale white and brown grey peppered with darker scales.
-The hindwings are whitish, smudged with light grey.
 Adults are on wing from late June to early September.

-The larvae feed on arboreal lichens, especially those growing on conifers.
 They have also been recorded feeding on algae.